This is my search section here

 Introduction

-For both books, it’s easy to get lost in the twists and turns and miss the main message.
-That’s why they’re often mined for pithy quotes but rarely understood as whole books.
-So our goal is to understand the main point each book is making.
+That’s a key difference between these two books.
+One thing they have in common is how easy it is in both books to get lost in the twists and turns and miss the main message.
+That’s why Ecclesiastes and the Song are often mined for pithy quotes but rarely understood as whole books.
+So it’s our goal today to try to understand Solomon’s intent in writing, and the one point he’s trying to make in each book.
+It’s a big task, so let’s get started.
 We’ll begin with Ecclesiastes.

 ECCLESIASTES